-As you know, at this year's AGMs, we have asked our shareholders to vote on our new Climate Transition Action Plan.
-We believe it is important that all of our shareholders have an opportunity to engage with us on our climate strategy and actions, and this advisory vote is intended to provide a forum for discussion and feedback on the Plan.
-Responsibility for our strategy, of course, remains with the Directors, however we will take into account the feedback we receive as part of the vote.
+As you know, we have asked our shareholders to vote on our new Climate Transition Action Plan.
+BHP is the first company in the Australian market to provide this opportunity to shareholders.
+We believe it is important that all of our shareholders have an opportunity to engage with us on our climate strategy and actions, and this advisory vote has provided an important forum for discussion and feedback on the Plan.

-We look forward to hearing your views on this important topic.
+We look forward to continuing to hear your views on this important topic.